Harvester Bass Club Official Rules - Approved January 2018

 18. Shootout / Classic Qualification:

-If there is a final year-end Shootout or Classic tournament held in which extra money is allocated to the prize funds for said tournament by sponsors the participants must qualify by fishing a set number of club directed tournaments.
-The 1st team member is required to have participated in 5 tournaments, and the 2nd team member is required to have participated in 2 tournaments.
+If there is a final year-end Shootout or Classic tournament held in which extra money is allocated to the prize funds for said tournament.
+Members will be able to qualify by fishing 5 HBC points tournaments.
+Both the 1st team member and the 2nd team member are required to have participated in 5 HBC point tournaments.